alexherb3/Baseball-Homerun-Analysis/README.md

 # Home Run Analytics Dashboard

 Using the given data, I decided to answer which combinations of exit velocity, launch angle, and exit direction most often result in home runs.
-From there, I filtered only successful home runs to help identify an ideal power zone.
-Other available columns were considered, but many rows had Undefined values.
-Looking at the video these were either a foul ball or a hit by pitch, which are two very different outcomes.
-Since they were lumped together these caused errors and for the sake of time I decided to skip them as they were causing errors.
+From there, I filtered only successful home runs to help identify an ideal power zone for hitters.
+While the dataset had limitations such as not taking into account the stadium which all have different dimensions and having many undefined values (which are either a foul or hit by pitch) the analysis still provided valuable insights within the time I had available.

 ## Created with
-- **Python 3** in **Jupyter Notebook**
+- **Python 3** via **Jupyter Notebook**
 - `pandas` – for data manipulation
 - `matplotlib` – for data visualization
-- **Voici** and **Github Repo Pages** - for static deployment of my notebook
+- **Voila + Voici (similar to Flask)** and **Github Repo Pages** - for deployment of static web app from Python